 A periodically updated list of social partner dance events I like in the Bay Area and beyond is at http://dancecircle.org/ (@dancecircle).
 Some of the areas included: Asheville, NC; Eugene, OR; Portland, OR; Seattle, WA; Southern California; Boulder/Denver, CO; Boston, MA; Connecticut.
 This list includes vintage dance, waltz, swing, tango, lindy hop, blues, fusion, salsa, cha cha, contra dance, English Regency, hustle, west coast swing, balboa, etc.

 I've played music nearly all of my life and am a voting member of The Recording Academy.
 At Boston University, I helped design and build the electronic music studio (as a supplement to the tape gear and ARP 2500 & 2600) while studying music composition and electronic music in the 1980s.
 My background includes piano, composition, recording/engineering, producing, tape splicing, analog synthesis, handbells, and voice (former madrigals performer) with hints of guitar, bass, and flute.
-Someday I'll make time to learn the cello.
+At the end of 2018, I started to learn the cello.

 I used to spend a lot of time in the Boston Music Scene and maintained a list of Upcoming Boston Rock [Music] Shows [no longer updated], starting in the early 1990s (the first web presence covering the Boston Music Scene).